 You can also bring the form to the BCITSA Health and Dental office in SE2, along with proof of comparable coverage, to proceed with the ‘opt out’.

-Some Aboriginal Students may have comparable coverage from their band, and as such may be eligible to opt-out of the Student Health Plan.
+Some Aboriginal Students may have comparable coverage from their First Nations band and/or sponsorship agency, and as such may be eligible to opt-out of the Student Health Plan.
 Be sure to provide all necessary documents before the 30 day opt-out deadline.
 Visit us at the SA Centre in SE2 for more information.